stashed/stash/docs/guides/v1alpha1/backends/azure.md

 # Microsoft Azure Storage

-Stash supports Microsoft Azure Storage as backend.
+Stash supports Microsoft Azure Storage as a backend.
 This tutorial will show you how to configure **Restic** and storage **Secret** for Azure Storage.

 #### Create Storage Secret